A daughter of the '60s feminist revolution asked,

 The message…

-With a pitch-perfect voice, Petra's story spins all the labels meant to diminish women—into inspirational gold.
-Its Sophia Coppola's Lost in Translation meets Jake Adelstein's memoir Tokyo Vice—gone rock ’n’ roll.
-For music lovers, this story also covers themes about the female experience in the global music industry.
+With a pitch-perfect voice of a complex GenX-er, Petra's story spins all the labels meant to diminish women—into inspirational gold.
+For music lovers, Petra's story also covers themes about the female experience in the global music industry.
 Much like Nobody Ever Asked Me About the Girls by Lisa Robinson, Petra reflects on the sacrifices and challenges she faces in her quest for "low-key" fame in a world dominated by men.
-Told through the voice of a complex Gen Xer—think Phoebe Waller-Bridge’s Fleabag—it takes readers back to a pre-smartphone world where women raised on feminist ideals struggled to carve out space in a culture not quite ready for them.
-With sharp wit and a killer soundtrack, it serves heavy issues with a wink, some glitter and a very groovy soundtrack.
+And in the spirit of Nick Hornby’s High Fidelity, what if a music nerd akin to Rob Flemming also worked with fashion snobs straight out of Lauren Weisberger's The Devil Wears Prada?
+Striking the same chords in different keys, Xmas Cake, the Book delivers sharp pop-culture commentary, transforming music and heartbreak into a lens for bigger questions of love, loss, and identity.
+All in the same breath, it takes readers back to a world where women raised on feminist ideals fought to carve out space in a culture not quite ready for them—serving up heavy issues with a wink, some glitter, sharp wit, and a very groovy playlist.

 About the audience.